 The initialization call requires three parameters: BugSplat database, application name and version.
 You supply the application name and version.

-The BugSplat database is created on the Company page.
+The BugSplat database is created on the Manage Database page in Settings.
 Typically, you will create a new database for each major release of your product.